Toronto will provide the backdrop for WFA's next Project Reconnect session on 26 April 2017 during Global Marketer Week.

 The two-hour session will also examine how marketers’ rush to stay on top of new technologies is undermining brands’ ability to put people first, and how a collective failure to focus on customer-centricity is having an adverse impact on people’s perception of the marketing profession.

 Jon Wilkins, Chairman at Karmarama, will start off the session and trawl the depths of recent brand failures, identify what went wrong and what lessons should be drawn.
-Chris Barth, Senior Strategist at Contagious, will share case studies of how brands have bounced back and where marketing played a meaningful role in restoring trust.
+Paul Kemp-Robertson, Co-founder and Editorial Director at Contagious, will share case studies of how brands have bounced back and where marketing played a meaningful role in restoring trust.

 David Wheldon, Chief Marketing Officer at RBS, Ivan Pollard, SVP, Strategic Marketing at Coca-Cola North America and Domitille Doat, Chief Digital Officer at Danone, will discuss how brand marketing can fix reputational damage and act as a force for good within the company and what the industry needs to do to ensure that marketing as a profession is not cheapened or demeaned.